Follow TV Tropes

 Tom Servo

-While Hobgoblins is probably not the worst movie to ever be screened on Mystery Science Theater 3000, it is one of them, and possibly the sleaziest.
+While Hobgoblins is probably not the worst movie to ever be screened on Mystery Science Theater 3000, it is quite possibly the sleaziest.

 Though director Rick Sloane requested that his film be featured on the show, it suffered some of the harshest riffing ever.
-The Mads removed the film case from the Ark of the Covenant, and are using it as a punishment.
-The bots tried to flee the theater during the opening credits.
-Crow set up a hotline for people traumatized by the movie.
-Mike and the 'bots tried to escape again by replacing themselves with cardboard cutouts in the theater and the bridge (it nearly worked, too).
-Crow impersonated Sloane during the end credits claiming he was "high on crack" and had "[his] brain replaced with rat droppings".
-Servo tried, and failed, to go back in time to prevent the movie from being made.
+Pearl had the film case removed from the Ark of the Covenant, and she explicitly uses the film as a punishment for Mike and his robot pals.
+It's so horrible that the 'Bots tried to flee the theater during the opening credits, Crow set up a hotline for people traumatized by the movie, the crew actually tried to escape in the middle of the movie by replacing themselves with cardboard cutouts and a tape recorder in the theater and on the bridge (it nearly worked, too).
+Crow impersonated Sloane during the end credits claiming that he was "high on crack" and had "[his] brain replaced with rat droppings" when he was writing the film, and finally, Servo tried, and failed, to go back in time to prevent the movie from being made.

 The episode is available in the Gizmoplex here.